kevgleeson78/Gesture-Based-UI-Project/README.md

     }
 ```
 #### Triggering the game controller functions from recognised gestures
-When a yes or no head gesture is eveluated to true in the above conditional checks we can access the game controller functions appropriate from the head gesture performed.
+When a yes or no head gesture is evaluated to true in the above conditional checks we can access the game controller functions appropriate from the head gesture performed.

-First we access the Game controllers public variables by creating an instance of the game controller script
+First we access the Game controller’s public variables by creating an instance of the game controller script

 ```C#
     /*